what makes someone a saint

 A saint is someone, who allowed God to transform their heart into a heart of true love for Him (a heart that can accept God’s saving forgiving mercy) and then grew into an even greater love for God, which atoned for their life time of sins.
 This atonement, which happens through the cross, can occur on earth or in purgatory…but a full atonement must occur for someone to become a saint (to go to Heaven).

 The Catholic Church has certain requirements that need to be met for a person to be canonized (recognized) on earth as a saint.

-However, when the understanding of these requirements becomes confused–especially not truly understanding what is The Way to Heaven (what is true holiness)–there becomes a great problem with ensuring that true saints are being canonized…then we can mistakenly look towards emulating someone who never even made it to Heaven (is banished to Hell).
+However, when the understanding of these requirements becomes confused–especially not truly understanding what is The Way to Heaven–there becomes a great problem with ensuring that true saints are being canonized.

-Do we think we can become a saint if we are greatly deticated to our family, friends and God…if we become a really good person, who answers God’s call and helps others?
+Do we think we can become a saint if we are greatly dedicated to our family, friends and God…if we become a really good person, who answers God’s call and helps others?
 If so, then we are confused as to what makes someone a saint.
 Well, sure we can become a saint while doing those things, but that isn’t what make someone a saint.

 Oh, how many of us think because we are a really “good” person and have answered God call, perhaps feel His love and see Him doing great things through us, we are becoming saints or at least saved?
 Sure the saints and the saved answer are “good” people, who answered God’s call, pray many prayers and do great works for God, but that isn’t what makes them saints or even saved.
 Plenty of damned souls do that too.
 Please don’t be deceived.